“Party at Castle Varlar”

 ” … It was in Skyfall.”

 Morning.
 They wait at Fleming’s cottage for the Allies to collect von Braun.
 He sits noodling in his notebook, seemingly unconcerned about his change in state.
 Rufus approaches him with purpose.
 He has a question.
 Von Braun is like go ask someone who cares.
-Rufus takes the notebook and pencil and finishes the equation he was working on.
-Does he have von Braun’s attention now?
+Rufus takes the notebook and pencil and finishes the equation von Braun was working on.
+Does he have the man’s attention now?

 Rufus looks horrified.
 And then his expression hardens.
 He says he helped invent something greater than Von Braun ever will.
 And all he can think about is the destruction it’s causing and the people it’s hurting.